 The three-part test is lenient and flexible, allowing schools to comply even if they do not satisfy prong one.
-And contrary to popular belief, schools do not tend to try to meet prong one.
-For example, between 1994 and 1998, of the 74 OCR Title IX participation cases, only 21 schools, or less than one-third, chose prong one as their means of compliance.
+Contrary to popular belief, schools do not tend to try to meet prong one.
+For example, between 1994 and 1998, of the 74 Office for Civil Rights (OCR) Title IX participation cases, only 21 schools, or less than one-third, chose prong one as their means of compliance.

-Myth: The Education Department has pushed Title IX beyond the language of the statute.
+Myth: The Department of Education has pushed Title IX beyond the language of the statute.